Soopro/pyco/README.md

 * `SORTABLE_FIELD_KEYS`: **[ set ]** Define which major fields in raw files data can be sorting.
 Default is `('date', 'price', 'updated')`.

 * `QUERYABLE_FIELD_KEYS`: **[ set ]** Define content fileds which can be query, those keys will load as major fields for the raw files data, others will host in `meta` field in raw file data as custom fields, but remember all fields will reform after rendering.
-Default is `('slug', 'parent', 'priority', 'template', 'tags', 'date', 'price', 'updated', 'creation')`.
+Default is `('slug', 'parent', 'priority', 'template', 'date', 'price', 'updated', 'creation')`.

 * `IMAGE_MEDIA_EXTS`: **[ set ]** Define image type media file extensions.
 Default is `('jpg', 'jpe', 'jpeg', 'png', 'gif', 'bmp', 'tiff')`.